 FROZEN GREEN GRAPES

-healthy ..and sour ;)posted almost 5 years ago
+healthy ..and sour ;)posted over 6 years ago

 Eating disorders CAN screw with your body for the rest of your life.
 After a three year stint of anorexia in high school/college, some kinds of digestive bacteria in my stomach and intestines have completely died out.
 I can’t get them back, and I have to take live-culture pills everyday so I don’t get sick when I eat.
 It’s something I truly regret doing; it’s not healthy and it’s not smart.